jdcloudcom/en/documentation/Block-Chain/JD-Blockchain-Open-Platform/Operation-Guide/consortium/ledger.md

 After clicking the **Join** button, a notification indicating your successful joining will appear at the top right corner.

 * **Ledger Where I am Invited**: When the account creator creates the ledger or after that, He/she can invite other members under the same network to join the ledger.
-The invitee can view the invitation information under the "Ledger Where I am Invited" tab.
+The invitee can view the invitation information under the "Ledger Where I am Invited" Tab.
 Click the **Overview** button, you can view the invitation information.
 *
 ![图片](../../../../../image/JD-Blockchain-Open-Platform/Getting-Started/Pic/consortium41.png)